-Preparatory work for the first electrification projects, on the East Kilbride and Barrhead lines, is already underway, with Anniesland/Maryhill and Borders routes also being progressed.
-Early work has also began to assess how inter-city routes can be tackled to inform delivery programmes and funding decisions.
+Preparatory work for the first electrification projects, on the East Kilbride and Barrhead lines, is already underway, with the Borders and Fife Circle routes also being progressed.
+Early work has also begun to assess how inter-city routes can be tackled to inform delivery programmes and funding decisions.

 Building on a strong track record

 Speaking about the action plan, Michael Matheson said: